Tip # 8: Boost Your Metabolism Program

 Deep breathing can increase oxygen consumption and cellular metabolism (reactions in the cell that produce energy).
 Regular practice will also strengthen the respiratory muscles improving their ability to move optimally.

 Taking deep breaths to learn to breath more efficiently can also indirectly speed your metabolism in two other ways . . .

 By Improving quality of sleep.
 Taking deep breaths relaxes muscles and lowers blood pressure, because deep breathing activates our natural relaxation response.
 This may help us fall asleep much easier and perhaps longer and deeper.
 Sleep loss and poor quality sleep increases the hormones that make us feel hunger, reduces the hormones that make us feel full, and impedes the secretion of human growth hormone (HGH) which helps us hang on to our metabolism-boosting muscles!
 It also weakens our immune system.
-As a result, lack of sleep will increase our risk for illness, cause us to overeat, gain weight, and lose muscle that we need to keep our bodies more active (muscle is much more active than fat, therefore a higher ‘muscle to fat ratio’ means a faster metabolism).
+As a result, lack of sleep will increase our risk for illness, cause us to overeat, gain weight, and lose muscle that keeps our bodies more 'active' (muscle is much more active than fat, therefore a higher ‘muscle to fat ratio’ means a faster metabolism).

 The end of the day is an ideal time to practise deep breathing.
 At the very least, focusing on deep breaths will bring your awareness away from your worries and quiets your mind.
 This can help you relax.
-It’s the perfect way to end a busy, stressful day!
+It’s the perfect way to end a busy,